hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 ###### *`SignatureSchema`*

+Represents predefined parameters that defines which elliptic curve is used in the protocol, and how it's used.
+It provides convenient accessors to the Curve operations and the assigned groups of the curve to use for PublicKey and Signatures creation.

-A pairings signature scheme can be implemented with different curves and group assignment configurations.
-For example, two different configurations might consist of the `ALT_BN_128` curve using short signatures or short public keys (which translates to choosing `Group1` to generate public key elements or `Group2` for the same purpose).
-This class allows those parameters to be specified internally, so library users don't need to keep track of the specific parameters used to produce the keys or signatures.
+For example, two different configurations might consist of the `ALT_BN128` curve using short signatures or short public keys (which translates to choosing `Group1` to generate public key elements or `Group2` for the same purpose).

-###### *`PairingsPrivateKey`*
+###### *`BlsPrivateKey`*

 A private key is generated using the pairings API.
 It is a Random `FieldElement` out of a 32-byte seed.
 This class provides the following operations: